datdamnzotz/FoundryVTT-Game-Audio-Bundle-2/Readme.md

+# Releases will be offline - re-indexing the packs to categories

 # Foundry VTT - Game Audio Bundle 2 of 4

 This Foundry VTT module brings ROYALTY-FREE sound effects and music from http://www.sonniss.com